Strata Fees and What do they Include?

 Condos and townhomes are growing in popularity so it’s important to understand what strata fees include.

 Condos and townhomes are not only the top home choices for first-time buyers but are a great option for empty nesters and professionals.
 Proximity to amenities makes them perfect choices for a wide range of buyers.
 They also require little-to-no maintenance – potentially a great combo for fresh homebuyers who may not want to take on the potential work inherent with a traditional Kelowna home.
 But with condos and townhomes come something extra – strata fees!
 Scary words if you ask most.
-What are then even for?
+What are they even for?
 Strata fees are, at the very least, misunderstood.
 Fortunately, it’s not nearly as scary as you may think.
 Let’s take a look at exactly what strata fees are and what they include.

 How are Strata Fees calculated?

 Every condo owner pays a pre-set, monthly fee.
-The amount is based essentially on the size of your unit (square footage), and generally does not take into account deck space or parking spaces.
-For instance, we recently sold a Kelowna penthouse which had a 1,100 sq ft rooftop patio – and the owner doesn’t pay any more in strata than someone with a 200 sq ft deck.
+The amount is based essentially on the size of your unit (square footage) and generally does not take into account deck space or parking spaces.
+For instance, we recently sold a Kelowna penthouse that had a 1,100 sq ft rooftop patio – and the owner doesn’t pay any more in strata than someone with a 200 sq ft deck.

 As far as what constitutes the actual monthly amount, factors are divided into three main categories:

-1. Utilities and Insurance
+- Utilities and Insurance

-2. Common Area Maintenance
+- Common Area Maintenance

-3. Reserve Fund.
+- Reserve Fund.

 Strata Fees: Utilities

-The condo fee goes to utilities such as water, sewer, common area heat and A/C, and sometimes heat in the individual units.
+The condo fee goes to utilities such as water, sewer, common area heat, and A/C, and sometimes heat in the individual units.
 Many new Kelowna condominiums are built with individual heat pumps that are controlled and paid for by individual owners.
 As in detached Kelowna homes, there are many ways to heat and cool your condo, so make sure you’re clear on your strata fees before you buy.
 Inclusions like heat & A/C can have substantial impacts on the strata fee, so when perusing Realtor.ca or looking over listings sent by one of our QVA agents, be cognizant of too-high or too-low strata fees – as the old saying goes, when something is too good (or bad) to be true…

 Rule of thumb: generally you’ll be responsible for your own electricity and cable, and all other utilities will be covered by the strata fee.
 Bonus: strata corporations are required to hold insurance policies, including fire, etc for the entire building, so by default your insurance is covered by the strata fee as well.